Lydia-England/ncl-tools/README.md

   - `cut example.txt -d , -f 2` prints the second column from example.txt where a comma is used to separate each column.
 - `sort` sorts the lines from a file or text stream.
   - `sort example.txt` prints the sorted output of the lines from example.txt.
+  - `sort -n example.txt` uses numberical value to sort.
+  - `sort -b example.txt` ignores blanks at the start of the line.
+  - `sort -r example.txt` reverses the sorting order.
+  - `-k` flag is useful for sorting databases.
 - `uniq` prints the result of removing any duplicate lines from a file or text stream.
   - `uniq example.txt` prints the result of removing any duplicate lines from example.txt.
+  - Usually use this after using `sort`; it only removes adjacent duplicate lines.
 - `grep` "Global Regular Expression Print" searches for text that matches a specific pattern.
   - `grep match example.txt` prints lines that contain the text "match" in example.txt.
 - `wc` "Word Count" gets a line count (followed by a word count and a byte count) of a file or text stream.